coopcycle/coopcycle-docs/docs/_admin/deliveries.md

 # Deliveries

 <div class="alert mt-3 alert-info" role="alert">
-Here you will find all the settings related to last mile deliveries.
+Here you will find all the settings related to local commerce and last mile deliveries.
 </div>

 ---

 By clicking on <span><i class="fa fa-bicycle" aria-hidden="true"></i> Deliveries</span> the main screen will display all the deliveries from Stores and from the External Form.

-On the left-hand side are displayed settings related to both Deliveries and Orders.
+On the left-hand side are displayed settings related to Delivery orders.

 On the Deliveries main page you can do the following: